MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 As with installation, you can use a combination of methods for different users.

 > [!NOTE]
 > **Best practice:** We recommend managing your updates automatically from the cloud.
-You limit your administrative overhead and receive all the network efficiencies built into udpating from the Office CDN, including binary data compression.
+You limit your administrative overhead and receive all the network efficiencies built into udpating from the Office CDN, including binary delta compression. [[JASON: Might need to cut compression based on Dan's input above.]]

 ## Step 3 - Choose your update channels